You are here

 - CDE background check status

-- Criminal history (national fingerprint-based check upon submission of a fingerprint card to CBI)
+- Criminal history information received from CBI/FBI from the submission of a fingerprint card to CBI

 - Subsequent arrest information received from the Colorado Bureau of Investigation (CBI)